jackie4u/curatify/README.md

 - The index page lists all episodes (articles)
 - If you are on a different page click on "Episodes" link in the top menu
 - By default, there are shown only the latest 10 episodes - for older episodes follows page numbers at the bottom of the page
-- To filter episodes (articles) by date choose the date range from the top header and press "Search"
+- To filter episodes (articles) by date choose the date range from the top header and press "Filter"
 - To Reload all episodes (articles) from all podcasts (feeds) press the button "Refresh all"

 ### Podcasts (feeds):
-- To list all podcasts (feeds) click on "Podcasts"
+- To list all podcasts (feeds) click on "Podcasts" link in the top menu
 - To filter podcasts (feeds) by title enter string into the search textbox and press "Search"
 - To check the detail of the selected podcast (feed) and list all episodes (articles) in that podcast click on the "Detail" link in the "Podcasts" table
 - To delete a podcast (feed) click on the "Delete" link in the "Podcasts" table or the "Delete" button on the podcast detail page